The

 Kallang Basin.

-The stadium has been constructed in such a way that it can stage rectangular sports such as football or rugby as well as cricket and accommodating an athletics track thanks to the retractable seating in the lower tier.
+The stadium has been constructed in such a way that it can stage rectangular sports such as football or rugby as well as cricket, and accommodate an athletics track thanks to the retractable seating in the lower tier.
+From a distance, the stadium looks like a huge dome, with its fully retractable roof, which takes twenty-five minutes to open.

 appeared perfect apart from one vital ingredient.
 The playing surface was awful